Sneha421/snehab.github.io/content/event/main-talk/index.md

 event: Women Who Code
 event_url: https://www.youtube.com/watch?v=3FUzXmjIEXk

 abstract: This session will demystify the foundational concepts of Artificial Intelligence (AI), Data Science, Machine Learning (ML), and Deep Learning (DL), highlighting the key differences and connections between them.
-It will provide a brief historical overview of AI, including the two major "AI winters," and introduce the core learning paradigms—Supervised, Unsupervised, and Reinforcement Learning.
+It will provide a brief historical overview of AI, including the two major AI winters, and introduce the core learning paradigms—Supervised, Unsupervised, and Reinforcement Learning.
 The session will also touch upon the basics of neurons, neural networks, and the role of statistics in Data Science.
 To bring theory into context, it will explore two compelling real-world AI applications: voice command assistants like Alexa and Siri, and self-driving cars.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.